abpframework/abp/docs/en/Dapper.md

 Install and configure EF Core according to [EF Core's integrated documentation](Entity-Framework-Core.md).

-`Volo.Abp.Dapper` is the main nuget package for the Dapper integration.
+`Volo.Abp.Dapper` is the library for the Dapper integration.
 You can find it on NuGet Gallery: https://www.nuget.org/packages/Volo.Abp.Dapper

 Install it to your project (for a layered application, to your data/infrastructure layer):